Howard Saint: World War I service

 Saint was a student at Manchester University at the outbreak of the war, but gave up his studies to join the Royal Navy, serving with the Royal Naval Air Service's Armoured Car Division in France with the rank of chief petty officer.
 On 27 July 1915 he was granted a temporary commission in the Royal Naval Volunteer Reserve with the rank of sub-lieutenant.
 After completing his basic flight training, on 9 December he was granted Royal Aero Club Aviators' Certificate No. 2139 after soloing a Grahame-White biplane at the Grahame-White School at Hendon Aerodrome.

-Saint was posted to No. 8 Flight, "B" Squadron, No. 5 Wing RNAS, in September 1916, flying Sopwith 1½ Strutters, engaged in bombing enemy-held ports.
+Saint was posted to No. 8 Flight, "B" Squadron, No. 5 Wing RNAS (later No. 205 Squadron RAF), in September 1916, flying Sopwith 1½ Strutters, engaged in bombing enemy-held ports.
 On 31 December his unit was redesignated No. 5 (Naval) Squadron RNAS.
 He was promoted to flight lieutenant on 30 June 1917, and on 26 July transferred to No. 10 (Naval) Squadron RNAS, where between 9 August and 20 October he claimed seven enemy aircraft shot down, while flying the Sopwith Triplane and Sopwith Camel single-seat fighters.

 Saint was awarded the Distinguished Service Cross, which was gazetted on 30 October 1917.
 His citation read: